asterixcapri/croppix/README.md

 ### 📊 Architecture Benefits

+- 🤖 **AI-powered smart crop** using Amazon Rekognition for subject detection
 - ⚡ High performance via CloudFront + S3
 - 👊 Croppix server is hit only on cache misses
 - 📆 Fully cacheable and URL-customizable images